 MAP Growth adapts within each subject, finding your kid’s achievement level within 4-5 sub-areas.
 This gives them a truly tailored assessment and gives you valuable information about their strengths and weaknesses.

-Requires scheduling testing around when the testing service has booklets available, waiting for the materials to arrive, dealing with used materials, filling in the bubbles, and then waiting for the results (sometimes for weeks).
+Requires scheduling testing around when the testing service has booklets available, waiting for the materials to arrive, dealing with used materials, filling in the bubbles, and then waiting for the results (sometimes for weeks)